Shark Online Fidget Spinner Wheel

 • Educational quizzes and icebreaker games in science camps or clubs

-Teachers can use the shark picker wheel to randomly assign roles in group projects (like "Team Hammerhead" vs. "Team Great White"), quiz questions, reading passages, or even behavior rewards.
+Teachers can use the wheel to randomly assign roles in group projects (like "Team Hammerhead" vs. "Team Great White"), quiz questions, reading passages, or even behavior rewards.
 For early learners, it might be used in marine biology lessons, spelling games, or storytelling sessions where a shark character sets the prompt.
 With each spin, the theme reinforces content and adds excitement.

 • Pre-loaded or customizable shark names and images

-• Spoken announcements to support auditory learners
+• Spoken announcements to support auditory users

-• Colorful visual design perfect for younger grades
+• Colorful visual design

-• Auto-removal settings to avoid repetition during classroom tasks
+• Auto-removal settings to avoid repetition

 • Save/load options for specific units or activities